 Wagging their tails behind them

 I don’t know who is more irresponsible: Little Bo-Peep who can’t execute her core responsibility as a shepherd or the narrator who says it’s no big deal.
-How does the narrator even know everything’s going to be all right?
-Does he or she think sheep are like golden retrievers?
 Can this type of work ethic be found in other English professions?

 DS Bob pursues the mob